-(74) "Grade" means the rate of fall or drop in inches per foot or the percentage of fall of a pipe.
+(71) "Grade" means the rate of fall or drop in inches per foot or the percentage of fall of a pipe.

-(75) "Gray Water" means household sewage other than "black wastes," such as bath water, kitchen waste water, and laundry wastes.
+(72) "Graywater" means household sewage other than "black wastes," such as bath water, kitchen waste water, and laundry wastes.

-(76) "Gray Water Waste Sump" means a receptacle or series of receptacles designed to receive hand-carried gray water for dispersal into the soil.
+(73) "Graywater Waste Sump" means a receptacle or series of receptacles designed to receive hand-carried gray water for dispersal into the soil.

-(77) "Grease and Oils" means a component of sewage typically originating from food stuffs, consisting of compounds of alcohol or glycerol with fatty acids.
+(74) "Grease and Oils" means a component of sewage typically originating from food stuffs, consisting of compounds of alcohol or glycerol with fatty acids.